Kichura/MCWine/README.md

 ## License

-MCWine is licensed under GNU GPLv3, a free and open-source license.
+MCWine is licensed under MIT, a free and open-source license.
 For more information, please see the [license file](https://github.com/Kichura/MCWine/blob/Beta/LICENSE).